 Measles Vaccine Locations in Harris County

 Harris County Public Health and the Houston Health Department offer MMR vaccine to protect against measles, mumps, and rubella.
 At Harris County Public Health, appointments are currently required, although same-day appointments may be available.
+Please call 832-927-7350 to schedule an appointment.

 Harris County Public Health Locations